 General Information

+These are VERY OLD buried ice deposits from the McMurdo Dry Valleys, Antarctica.
 The Beacon Valley and Mullins Valley cores are not "typical" ice cores because of their high mixed ice/sediment content.
 The cores were collected during the 2004/05, 2006/07, 2008/09, and 2009/10 field seasons.
 Because of the high sediment content, most of the cores shouldn't be cut in the exam room.
 The cores were shipped directly from Antarctica to the NSF-ICF and have remained in the main archive freezer since.
-Metadata for the cores is sparse.
 See the Beacon/Mullins Valley PDF document for additional information.
+There is also a spreadsheet listing the coordinates of the cores.

 If you are interested in the cores, please contact the NSF-ICF Science Management Office.